liantong-yu/web/_pages/about.md

 ---

 Currently I am a second year PhD student of  Department of Electrical and Electronic Engineering in The Hong Kong Polytechnic University and a member of [ASTAPLE](https://www.astaple.com/) Group.
+My main research interests include data privacy and security, with a focus on Local Differential Privacy.

 In June 2023, I received my B.Sc. degree from College of Automation Engineering in Nanjing University of Aeronautics and Astronautics.